harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

     - on bottom of the page click on the 'Import problem' button
     - now we are redirect to the "Import and export" page
     - in this page on the "Problems; Import archive"
-        a) select the contest where to import the problem
+        a) select the contest where to import the problem.
+           Either select a contest's name or you can also select no contest, by selecting the value 'Do not add / update contest data'.
         b) in the "Problem archive" field select the problem zip to import

+It is wise to test a new problem also in DOMjudge, because sometimes a little detail can make your solution pass locally, but not in DOMjudge.
+It is advice to test the **grading** version of the problem because this one has both public and secret samples and is set to run non-lazy.

+**Best Practice:** import a problem without selecting a contest.
+You add a problem to a contest at the bottom of the contest's edit form.
+Make a special test contest in which you add a problem to test, and test it with a test user which submits the solutions.
+By using a special test contest we separate the course contests used in production from the testing contest.
+Otherwise we would need to filter out the submissions of the testuser from the student users when doing the grading.
+You can also import the problem directly to test contest if it needs testing.

-**IMPORTANT**: it is adviced to import the problem as an user with **admin role** which is also **belonging to a team**, because then on import then directly the solutions in the problem's zipfile are directly judge.
+**REMARK**: when importing a problem as an user with **admin role** which is also **belonging to a team**, then on import the solutions in the problem's zipfile are directly judge.
 We can then directly verify that our solutions are also correct in DOMjudge and are done within the timelimit.
-It is wise to test also in DOMjudge, but sometimes a little detail can make your solution pass locally, but not in DOMjudge. <br> You can also upload the problem with `admin` user not belonging to a team, and later upload  a zipfile containing only the problem's solutions as another user with **admin role**  and which is **belonging to a team** where the zipfile still needs to adhere to the problem format.
 Reference: ["Testing jury solutions" section in the DOMjudge documentation](https://www.domjudge.org/snapshot/manual/config-basic.html#testing-jury-solutions).
+DOMjudge claims you can also later upload  a zipfile containing only the problem's solutions as another user with **admin role**  and which is **belonging to a team** where the zipfile still needs to adhere to the problem format.
+However I never succeeded to get this to work!
+Maybe there is a bug breaking this feature??
+This feature is also underdocumented.
+I personally prefer separating importing and testing, and do the testing in a separate test contest which separates testing concern from production concern.
+See 'Best practice' above.

+##### set laziness of problem

 We can set the evaluation laziness of a problem with:

   - click on 'DOMjudge' in top right corner, to get 'DOMjudge Jury interface'
-    - click on 'Contests'
+  - click on '**Contests**'
   - on the bottom of the page click in the table on the contest of interest causing a details page of the contest is shown
   - on bottom of the page click on the 'Edit' button
   - on the edit page of the contest is a table with all problems in the contest
-    - for the problem of interest edit the in the last column "Lazy eval" to "Yes" for the "practicing" version of the problem, and to "No" for the "grading" version of the problem.
+  - for the problem of interest edit the in the last column "**Lazy eval**" to "**Yes**" for the "**practicing**" version of the **problem**, and to "**No**" for the "**grading**" version of the **problem**.

-#### Students can submit code to the problem
+### 3. Students can submit code to the problem

 Now students can submit their code to the **practicing problem**.
 The practicing problem is **judged lazy**, meaning that if the submission fails on a sample, then all remaining samples are not executed anymore.
 The idea is that the team first has to solve that sample first, before executing the remaining samples.
 The lazy evaluation also makes the load less on the juding server.